-Jo White is the newly appointed Director and Head of Division of Questacon commencing on 1 November 2022.
+Jo White is the Director and Head of Division of Questacon.
 She is an accomplished and experienced science and people leader with a broad mix of skills and background, and has a strong track record of achievement across science, strategy, conservation, and environmental management.
 For the last 10 years Jo has worked at a senior executive level leading science, and she has extensive public sector experience, with more than 25 years’ operating at a senior level.
 She is passionate about making a positive difference for future generations, and engaging children in STEM.

 She grew up on a farm in country Victoria and after graduating from university, Jo was appointed as the first female scientific officer in the Ballarat Region with the then Victorian Department of Conservation, Forests and Lands.

 After moving to Sydney in the mid-1990s, Jo joined the NSW Government and went on to hold a variety of science and conservation roles across the National Parks and Wildlife Service and later the Office of Environment and Heritage.
 She contributed to creating over a million hectares of new national parks and led cutting edge science in collaboration with CSIRO to understand the status of biodiversity in NSW.